 2025 .............................................................................
 90

-2030 .............................................................................
+..........................................................................
 100.

+As discussed later in this document, DOE believes that the current energy efficiency requirements applicable to the design of new Federal buildings, when compared to the energy efficiency of the baseline buildings, would result in a substantial level of compliance with the 55 percent and 65 percent reduction levels.

 Covered Buildings

-This rule applies to new Federal buildings, and some major renovations to Federal buildings, as specified in section 433 of EISA 2007, for which design for construction began on or after one year from the date of today’s final rule.
-The term “Federal building” means any building to be constructed by, or for the use of, any Federal agency.
-The term includes buildings built for the purpose of being leased by a Federal agency, and privatized military housing.
+The proposed rule would apply to certain new Federal buildings, and major renovations to Federal buildings, as specified in section 433 of EISA 2007.
+By statute, the term “Federal building” means any building to be constructed by, or for the use of, any Federal agency, including buildings built for the purpose of being leased by a Federal agency, and privatized military housing.
 (42 U.S.C.
+6832(6))

-6832(6)) Today’s rule only applies to Federal buildings covered by EISA 2007.
+This proposed rule only would apply to new Federal buildings and major renovations to Federal buildings covered by EISA 2007.
 Federal buildings covered by EISA 2007 include new Federal buildings, or major renovations to Federal buildings, that are also: (1) public buildings, as defined in 40 U.S.C.
 3301 for which a transmittal of a prospectus to Congress is required under 40 U.S.C.
 3307; or (2) Federal buildings for which the construction cost or major renovation cost is at least $2,500,000 (2007 dollars, adjusted for inflation).
-This subset of buildings and major renovations will be referred to as EISA-covered buildings in this Notice.
+This subset of buildings and major renovations will be referred to as EISA-covered buildings in this SNOPR.

-Specific Fossil Fuel-Generated Energy Consumption Reduction Requirements

-Today’s rule contains requirements for new construction and major renovations of Federal commercial and high-rise residential buildings, as well as Federal low-rise residential buildings.
-The following is an overview of each section of the final rule, including any relevant changes from the NOPR.
-(75 FR 63404; October 15, 2010.)
-Detailed explanations of the changes summarized below can be found in section II, below.

 Definitions

-Today’s rule contains definitions for “combined heat and power (CHP) system,” “district energy system,” “fiscal year,” “power purchase agreement (PPA),” and “proposed building.”
+This rulemaking contains definitions for “combined heat and power (CHP) system,” “district energy system,” “fiscal year,” “major renovation,” “power purchase agreement (PPA),” “proposed building,” and “renewable energy certificate.”

-Today’s rule also defines 14 categories of commercial buildings and one category of multi-family high-rise residential buildings in 10 CFR Part 433 and five categories of low-rise residential buildings in 10 CFR Part 435.
-The 14 types of commercial buildings are education, food sales, food service, health care (inpatient), health care (outpatient), laboratory, lodging, mercantile (enclosed and strip shopping malls), public assembly, public order and safety, religious worship, retail (other than mall), service, and warehouse and storage.
-The five types of low-rise residential buildings are manufactured homes, multi-family in 2-4 unit buildings, multi-family in 5 or more unit buildings, single-family attached, and single-family detached.
-These building categories represent the high-level principle building activity in the 2003 Commercial Building Energy Consumption Survey (CBECS) and the 2005 Residential Energy Consumption Survey (RECS).
+This rulemaking also proposes to define 16 categories of commercial buildings and one category of multi-family high-rise residential buildings in 10 CFR part 433 and one category of low-rise residential buildings in 10 CFR part 435.
+The 16 categories of commercial buildings proposed are education, food sales, food service, health care (inpatient), health care (outpatient), laboratory, lodging, mercantile (enclosed and strip shopping malls), office, public assembly, public order and safety, religious worship, retail (other than mall), service, and warehouse and storage.
+Many of these commercial building categories are further divided into building types.
+The single category of low-rise residential buildings is divided into five building/activity types: manufactured homes, multi-family in 2-4 unit buildings, multi-family in 5 or more unit buildings, single-family attached, and single-family detached.
+These building categories and building types represent the high-level principal building activity and low-level principle building activity categories in the 2003 Commercial Building Energy Consumption Survey (CBECS).

 Fossil Fuel-Generated Energy Consumption Requirements

-For buildings for which design for construction begins in the fiscal years 2013 to 2029, tables of the maximum allowable fossil fuel-generated energy consumption by building type and climate zone are provided.
-The values in the tables come from DOE’s Energy Information Administration (EIA) CBECS (for commercial buildings) and RECS (for multi-family high-rise and low-rise residential buildings), both of which are converted from site energy consumption to source energy consumption.
-The building types in the tables in Appendix A to today’s rule are subsets of the building categories discussed above.
+For buildings for which design for construction begins in the fiscal years 2013 to 2029, tables of the proposed maximum allowable fossil fuel-generated energy consumption by building type and climate zone are provided.
+The proposed values in the tables come from DOE’s Energy Information Administration (EIA) CBECS (for commercial buildings) and RECS (for multi-family high-rise and low-rise residential buildings), both of which are converted from site energy consumption to source energy consumption.
+The building types in the tables in Appendix A to this proposed rule are subsets of the building categories discussed above.

-The CBECS and RECS data was parsed into the 16 climate zones used in the current Federal baseline standards for commercial and multi-family high-rise residential buildings, which rely on ANSI/ASHRAE/IESNA Standard 90.1-2007.
+The CBECS and RECS data was parsed into the 16 climate zones used in the current Federal baseline standards for commercial and multi-family high-rise residential buildings, which rely on ANSI/ASHRAE/IESNA Standard 90.1.